syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the maximum date, which the calendar can show.
+Specifies the maximum date, the calendar can display.